jpw/jsbundle-experiment/README.md

 ## to use TODO check me

-Clone this repo, then: `npm i`
+Clone this repo, then: `npm i` to install npm packages

-Build the assets: `npm run build-js`
+Build the assets: `npm run build-all`

 Run the express server: `node app`